Archaic 1864 Steinway concert grand #9608

 This instrument is still from the first overstrung concert model series patented in 1859, later so frequently and proudly quoted by Steinway.
 However the 1857 Blüthner I have posted in this gallery is already overstrung.
 Does this not appear to be a contradiction?

-In contrast to its progressive overstrung scale it sports a really archaic soundboard with ribs running front to back instead of across as is the case in all modern instruments (see second pic).
+In contrast to its progressive overstrung scale this Steinway sports a really archaic soundboard with ribs running front to back parallel to the spine instead of across as is the case in all modern instruments (see second pic).
 I have only seen this in some earlier Boadwoods and Pleyels.
 The soundboard also has two prominent wide ribs, running only on top in the base section, which may serve as cut off bars (see pic #10).
 Why two, I don't know.